top of page

 Finding Your Path: How to Get an OSHA 10 Certification Online

-In the past, you had to find a local, in person class.
-Today, getting your training online is more popular than ever.
-In fact, about 57% of all OSHA Outreach students now get their training through an authorized online provider.
+In the past, you had to find a local, face to face class.
+Today, pursuing an OSHA 10 certification online is more popular than ever.
 The key word here is authorized.

-OSHA maintains a specific list of organizations that are approved to offer the osha 10 certification online.
+OSHA maintains a specific list of organizations approved to offer the osha 10 certification online.
 Only these providers can issue a legitimate, official DOL card.
-If a website isn’t on OSHA’s official list, the training won’t be recognized.
+If a website is not on OSHA’s official list, the training will not be recognized.

 These authorized providers must follow strict rules to ensure quality, including: